Shao0203/Travel/README.md

 # Travel
-Build a website using HTML5 &amp; CSS3 from scratch for a travel agency.
+Build a responsive website for a travel agency using native HTML5 &amp; CSS3.
+No library, no bootstrap.